 Join us for the First Friday pop-up gallery celebrating the vast range of original works of art created by architects and related professionals in East Tennessee.
 Don’t miss out on this one-night only event.
 Light snacks and drinks will be provided.

-It’s that time of year again, time for the Mid-Century & Modernism Home Tour!
-Join us for a unique collection of homes and the rare opportunity to see inside these Knoxville gems.
-The homes this year include a modern home nestled on a hill top overlooking the mountains, another taking advantage of panoramic views to their surrounding forest, as well as historic and newly constructed Mid-Century residences in Holston Hills and Sequoyah Hills.
+Join us for a rare opportunity to see inside a unique collection of Knoxville Midcentury and Modern Homes.
+This year features a modern home nestled on a hill top overlooking the mountains, another taking advantage of panoramic views to their surrounding forest, as well as historic and newly constructed Mid-Century residences in Holston Hills and Sequoyah Hills.

 Houses open at 10:00am and close at 4:00pm